functional-jslib/fjl/README.md

 Functional Javascript Library (inspired by Haskell's Prelude).

 ## Note:
-For the fully functional experience try the 1.x.x beta (**note** docs for beta version are included in package ('./docs')):
+For a more fully functional experience try `fjl@next` (**note** docs for `next` version are included in package ('./docs')):
 ```
-npm i fjl@beta
+npm i fjl@next
 ```
-Methods in the upcoming-1.X.X/beta version are curried but do not have un-curried counter-parts exported - makes for a lighter version of the library, and also makes for library sources which also adhere to
+Methods in the 1.X.X-next version are curried but do not have un-curried counter-parts exported - makes for a lighter version of the library, and also makes for library sources which also adhere to a fully functional paradigm (fully curried functions etc.).
-established functional paradigms (namely haskell's functional paradigm (currying etc.)).

 ## Sections in Readme:
 - [Getting Started](#getting-started)